He zun: History

-The inscription is (in Liding characters and with modern punctuations added):
+The inscription is (in liding characters and with modern punctuation added):

 The inscription has been translated as follows:

 Discovery

-The lost artifact was discovered by a Chen family.
+The lost artifact was discovered by a Chen family of Jia Village, northeast of Baoji.
 Behind their house in Baoji was a 3 metre tall cliff.
 One cubic metre of the piece was sticking out from the soil.
-In 1963 the second son of the family dug out the piece thinking that someone might be hurt by the protruding part.
+In 1963, the second son of the family dug out the piece thinking that someone might be hurt by the protruding part.
 The piece revealed a taotie design.
 The family did not grasp the value of the vessel, using it as a food storage container at home.
-On August 8, 1965, the family struggled with financial difficulties and sold the piece along with other unneeded items to a waste center in Baoji for 30 yuan.
+On August 8, 1965, the family struggled with financial difficulties and sold the piece as scrap metal in Baoji for 30 yuan.

-In September 1965 a worker in the waste center informed an expert about the bronze piece.
+In September 1965, a worker in the waste center informed an expert about the bronze piece.
 The expert recognised it as a Zhou dynasty artifact and brought it back to a museum.
 In 1975, near the end of the Cultural revolution, the State Administration of Cultural Heritage sent the piece to the Shaanxi relic bureau.
 Ma Chengyuan, a bronze expert at the Shanghai Museum, recognised its significance.

-In 1976 the PRC cultural bureau organised an art exhibition to the United States.
+In 1976, the PRC cultural bureau organised an art exhibition to the United States.
 The US requested this piece join the exhibit and offered a US$30 million protection coverage.